kaptron/rails-project-manager/README.md

 Exygy Rails
 =======
 A "bundle" of Rails goodness.
+Currently built on Rails 3.2.3.

 ## Installation instructions